GitWolfPack/Code-Practice/README.md

 # Code-Practice
-Collection of practice problems and algorithms I have completed recently
+A collection of practice problems and algorithms I have completed recently